Dscheel/R-Bootcamp/Syllabus.md

 # Syllabus for Math 199 - Fall 2015
-## A Bootcamp for Reproducible Data Analysis in R
+## Introduction to Reproducible Data Analysis in R

 ### Course Description